Tennis players take on Communist Party: Where is Peng Shuai? - WHIZ News

 Despite Peng being a former Olympian, the IOC has remained quiet.
 A sports business, it derives 91% of its income from selling broadcast rights and sponsorships.
 But it prefers to cast itself as a non-government organization whose role it to defend high-minded ideas like “promoting a peaceful society concerned with the preservation of human dignity,” which appears in its Olympic Charter.

-Kirsty Coventry, the head of an IOC’s Athletes’ Commission that is supposed to represent the interests of Olympic athletes, has not commented.
-The IOC always says athletes are their first priority, but there is growing pressure from some athletes to get a larger slice of the IOC’s billion-dollar pie.
+Emma Terho, the newly elected head of an IOC’s Athletes’ Commission that is supposed to represent the interests of Olympic athletes, has not commented.
+The IOC always says athletes are its first priority, but there is growing pressure from some athletes to get a larger slice of the IOC’s billion-dollar pie.

 It also said it has received assurances that Peng is “safe.”